Classic Texas Burger

 How to Make a Texas Burger

-Pro-tip: Refrigerate the burger patties before cooking them to firm them up and prevent them from falling apart while cooking.
+Pro tip: Refrigerate the burger patties before cooking to firm them up and prevent them from falling apart.

 4 burger patties with salt and pepper on a baking sheet.

 1. Make the burger patties: Form your patties so they are ¼ to ⅓ of an inch wider than the diameter of the buns you’ll be serving them on.
-For a 6 ounce patty they will end up between ⅓ to ½ and inch thick.
-Season your patties with salt and black pepper and place them on a baking sheet.
+A 6-ounce patty will end up between ⅓ and ½ inch thick.
+Season your patties with salt and pepper, then place them on a baking sheet.
 Refrigerate your patties for 10-15 minutes.
+While the patties chill in the refrigerator, preheat your grill or stovetop griddle over medium-high heat to toast the buns.
+Lightly spread a layer of room-temperature butter on each cut side of the burger bun.
+Place the buns buttered-side down on the grill and cook for 1-2 minutes, or until golden brown.

 three hamburger patties grilling on a flat top with one of them flipped over and cooking on the other side.

-2. Grill the burger patties: Grill the burger patties to your desired level of doneness, usually about 4-5 minutes per side for medium-rare and 9-10 minutes for well-done.
-The USDA does recommends cooking hamburgers to an internal temperature of 160°F.
+2. Grill the burger patties: Grill the burger patties to your desired level of doneness, usually about 4-5 minutes per side for medium rare and 9-10 minutes for well done.
+The USDA does recommend cooking hamburgers to an internal temperature of 160°F.

 cheese melting on a burger patty as it is being grilled.

-3. Melt the cheese: During the last minute or so of grilling, add a slice of cheese to each patty and cover each one with a lid to help the cheese get fully melted.
+3. Melt the cheese: During the last minute or so of grilling, add a slice of cheese to each patty and cover each one with a lid to help the cheese melt fully.
+While cheese isn’t part of the original Texas burger, we include it here as an optional addition that complements the beef without overpowering it.

-4. Assemble the burgers: So that the pickles do not make the bun soggy, remove them from their liquid and let them drain on a paper towel.
-Spread your preferred mustard on the top buns and set it aside.
-To the bottom bun add the diced onions then top with a cooked cheeseburger.
-Place 4-5 pickle slices on top of each patty then top with the top bun.
-Enjoy with your favorite burger side.
+4. Assemble the burgers: To prevent the pickles from becoming soggy on the buns, remove them from their liquid and drain them on a paper towel.
+Spread your preferred mustard on the top buns and set them aside.
+Add the diced onions to the bottom bun, then top with a cooked cheeseburger.
+Place 4-5 pickle slices on top of each patty, then top with the top bun.
+Enjoy with fries or your favorite burger side.

 What to Serve with a Texas Burger